philbier/building-cicd-pipeline/README.md

 * Architectural Diagram (Shows how key parts of the system work)>

 ### Get the code
-1. Make sure that your Azure Cloud Shell authenticates successfully agains Github with ssh-keys
+1. Make sure that your Azure Cloud Shell authenticates successfully against Github with ssh-keys
 2. Clone this Github repo into your Azure Cloud Shell or local environment
 ```bash
 git clone git@github.com:philbier/building-cicd-pipeline.git